Division of Biostatistics & Bioinformatics

 • Seminar/journal club attendance and presentation.
 Interns attend weekly seminars or journal club sessions.
 Each intern is expected to lead a journal club discussion of one published paper during the course of the internship.

 • Clinical trial protocol review.
-Jefferson’s Sidney Kimmel Cancer Center has a scientific protocol review committee that reviews all oncology clinical trial protocols before they are activated at Jefferson.
+Jefferson’s Sidney Kimmel Comprehensive Cancer Center has a scientific protocol review committee that reviews all oncology clinical trial protocols before they are activated at Jefferson.
 Interns typically attend 2-3 committee meetings; each intern is expected to perform an informal review of a trial protocol, under the guidance of a designated faculty member.

 • Manuscript review.
 Interns perform a review of a manuscript submitted for publication, under the guidance of a designated faculty member.